 - Shape and flatten the dough pieces into rough almost oval shapes slightly straighter on one side – the longest side should be about 7 cm.

 - Divide the marzipan into 15 equal portions (about 15g each) and shape them into rolls 6cm long.

 - Place a marzipan roll onto each piece of dough.

 - Gently roll up the dough around the marzipan and seal each end of your mini Stollen with your fingers.

 - Place in the mini loaf tin or on your baking tray.

-- Leave to cool for about 5 minutes before removing the mini loaves from the tin and place on a cooling rack.
+- If using a loaf tin, leave to cool for about 5 minutes before removing the mini loaves from the tin and place on a cooling rack.

-- To finish your Mini Stollen, dip each mini loaf into the melted butter and then into the icing sugar.
+- To finish your Mini Stollen, dip each mini loaf into the melted butter and then dust with icing sugar.